Sti2nd/electron-fagkveld/README.md

         }]
         ```

-   - In getAudioFilePath return a Promise that resolves the path to the selected file.
+   - In getAudioFilePath return the path to the selected file (or a Promise that resolves the filePath).
    - Finish the implementation and you should be able to select and play audio files!
 2. If the user clicks the "Browse for audio" button again one need to delete/replace the current source to be able to play the new source.
-   - Delete the previous source element / replace the src when the user selects a new one.
+   - Delete the previous source element / replace the src attribute when the user selects a new one.
    - Call the ```load()``` method on your audio element to force it to reload the source.

 #### Track information